EMC-Dojo/cf-persist-service-broker/docs/Configuring PCF for Isilon.md

 ####Context: Why is this Hacky?

-Persistence in PCF is only newly available as of 1.8. in 1.9, there will be cleaner avenues to interact with bosh manifests.
+Persistence in PCF is only newly available as of version 1.8.
+When version 1.9 is released (Q4 2016), there will be cleaner avenues to interact with bosh manifests.
 For now, we must document the horrible, no good, very bad way.

 ####Step 1: Install Pivotal Elastic Runtime

 This is a gigantic step, and is better left to [better docs](https://network.pivotal.io/products/elastic-runtime)

-####Step 2: Install Persistence Tile
+####Step 2: Install Isilon Tile

-Install the Persistence Tile as available from the DellEMC Dojo.
+Install the Isilon Tile, available from the DellEMC Dojo.
 Contact victor.fong@dell.com for more information on this.
-(Link coming soon!)
+(Link coming soon as we opensource it!)

 ####Step 3: SSH into OpsManager